 You can read more about Griffin & Reed Eye Care on our Why We Are Clearly Different page, and here is a video showing how the eye works.
 To learn more about LASIK, please consider our 20 Questions while researching the laser vision correction page.

 If you would like to know more about the various types of contact lenses, please call (916) 485-2020 or email us.
+You can also fill out the form in our contact page for your one-on-one contact lense appointment with our knowledgeable team.
 We will be glad to schedule a personal consultation for you.